 Note that when you submit a job with preview frames enabled, it will actually submit 2 jobs—one with the preview frames list at a higher priority, and another with the rest of the agenda, at the normal priority (as specified in the job's Priority field).
 You will get, consequently, 2 job IDs for the submission.

-Tooltip - All words between the script name and the frame ranges can be used by [argv n] expressions to provide changing arguments to the script.
+All words between the script name and the frame ranges can be used by [argv n] expressions to provide changing arguments to the script.
 Each must start with a non-digit to avoid confusion with frame ranges.
+Explanation and example needed

 Explicit list of Worker hostnames that will be allowed to run the job (comma-separated).

 Explicit list of Worker groups that will be allowed to run the job (comma-separated).
 Groups identify machines through some attribute they have, eg, a GPU, an amount of memory, a license to run a particular application, etc. Jobs cannot migrate from one group to another.
 See worker_groups.

 Explicit list of Worker hostnames that are not allowed run the job (comma-separated).